artprima/prometheus-metrics-bundle/README.md

 You can customize the way metrics are recorded in storage by implementing `Artprima\PrometheusMetricsBundle\Metrics\MetricInfoResolverInterface`.

-Register your custom resolver in `services.yaml` wit the tag:
+Register your custom resolver in `services.yaml` with the tag:

 ```yaml
     App\Metrics\MyMetricInfoResolver: